h-suo/SwiftErickNetwork/README.md

 **NetworkManager** facilitates networking and decoding effortlessly using either a URL or an EndPoint.
 When performing networking with an EndPoint, it returns decoded data using the Response type specified by the EndPoint.

-Moreover, it provides the `requestPublisher(with:)` function, enabling asynchronous processing with Combine.
+Moreover, it provides the `requestPublisher(with:)` function and `request(with:) async` function, empowering asynchronous processing with both Combine and concurrency.

 ```swift
 public protocol NetworkManageable {